ozmos/100-days-of-code/r1-log.md

 ### R1D17
 Today I did the advanced pig latin algorithm on codewars.
 I've done an algorithm like this one for freeCodeCamp a while ago but I did it quite differently if I remember.
 I need to brush up on my vim skills again.

+### R1D18
+Today going through another `react-redux` tutorial on youtube.
+Taking a little while as I'm coding along and taking notes.
+It is useful as he shows how to set up the file structure and what modules to import.